-David – That is a tough question.
-For a long time after graduating from a Design: Glass BA(Hons) degree I struggled to give myself the title ‘artist’.
-I would look at the artists from history that I had studied and found it impossible to put myself into the same category.
-Even now if someone asks me what I do I am more likely to say ‘glass maker’, my friends and clients refer to me as an artist.
-I suppose that I realised that I was an artist when that was the title I was given by means of an introduction but it is still an uncomfortable moniker.
-So many people refer to themselves as artists these days that the word is almost redundant as an effective description of what one does, so I still refer to myself as a glass maker because it is the word ‘maker’ that is so important to me.
+David – That is a tricky question.
+For a long time after graduating with a Design: Glass BA(Hons) degree, I struggled to give myself the title ‘artist’.
+I would look at the artists from history I had studied and find it impossible to put myself into the same category.
+Even now, if someone asks me what I do, I am more likely to say ‘glass maker’.
+My friends and clients refer to me as an artist.
+I suppose I realized I was an artist when given the title through an introduction, but it is still an uncomfortable moniker.
+So many people refer to themselves as artists these days that the word is almost redundant as an adequate description of what one does.
+So, I still refer to myself as a glassmaker because the word ‘maker’ is so important to me.

 Q3.
-Sunil – How would you describe your art to someone who has never seen your work?
+Sunil – How would you describe your Art to someone who has never seen your work?

-Similarly, with ‘Impressions of Wyndham Hodgkins’ I loved the challenge of describing a client, representing him in glass, steel and wood.
-Wyndham, his wife Gillian and I are the only people who understand the sculpture fully, we share this secret and this experience, and that is such a privilege.
-Clear Space was created for a client that worked inside an office in his house, when all he wanted to do was be out in his garden, so I created a ‘projector’ for him.
-This piece was made to sit on the windowsill of his south-facing office and use the sun to cast its green patterns onto the walls, the clear crystal block would interject with beams of multiple coloured light, the light and colour of his garden came into his office.
-Everything I make is a personal response to another person, either in representing them or an aspect of their character or in attempting to improve an environment using glass and light.
+Similarly, with ‘Impressions of Wyndham Hodgkins’, I loved the challenge of describing a client, representing him in glass, steel, and wood.
+Wyndham, his wife Gillian, and I are the only people who fully understand the sculpture.
+We share this secret and this experience, which is a privilege.
+We created a clear space for the client who worked inside his house when he wanted to be in his garden, so I started a ‘projector’ for him.
+This piece sat on the windowsill of his south-facing office and used the sun to cast its green patterns onto the walls, the clear crystal block would interject with beams of multiple coloured lights, and the light and colour of his garden came into his office.
+Everything I make is a personal response to another person, either in representing them, an aspect of their character, or attempting to improve an environment using glass and light.

 Q7.
-Sunil – Describe yourself in 3 words; one has to be a colour?
+Sunil – Describe yourself in 3 words; one has to be a colour.

-David – I would be delighted and it is no following order
+David – I would be delighted, and it is no following order

 Red.., Crow.., Twins